Chibi-Robo!

 Chibi-Robo! (ちびロボ!) is a series of adventure video games developed by Skip Ltd. and published by Nintendo.
-The franchise follows a series of tiny Robotic units known as Chibi-Robo, whose purpose is to spread Happiness.
-Recurring game elements of the franchise include monitoring Chibi-Robo's battery usage at all times, and cleaning Chibi-Robo's nearby environment through a variety of methods in order to collect "Happy Points" (the game's collectible representation of the happiness you instill in others.)
-While the primary purpose of a Chibi-Robo is to assist Humans, they have also been shown to assist animals, sentient alien life, and even living toys.
+The franchise follows a series of tiny robotic units known as Chibi-Robo, whose purpose is to spread "Happiness".
+Recurring game elements of the franchise include monitoring Chibi-Robo's battery usage at all times, and cleaning Chibi-Robo's nearby environment through a variety of methods in order to collect "Happy Points", the game's collectible representation of the happiness the players instill in others.
+While the primary purpose of a Chibi-Robo is to assist humans, they have also been shown to assist animals, sentient alien life, and even living toys.